-Engagement
+Engagement:

-Involving residents in the decisions that affect their lives, using co-design and co-production methods in the issues facing Thurrock as well as the solutions.
+Involving residents in the decisions that affect their lives, using co-design and co-production methods in the issues facing residents, as well as the solutions.

-Empowerment
+Empowerment:

-Supporting resilience within communities and voluntary sector networks through Asset-Based Community Development, supporting communities to champion change.
-The council aims to enable communities to make a difference and to flourish, being clear about the role of public services.
+Supporting resilience within communities and voluntary sector networks through asset based community development, supporting communities to champion change.
+The council aims to enable communities to make a difference and to flourish.

-Equality
+Equality:

-Ensuring services are free of prejudice and that council services enable all to have equal opportunities to prosper and contribute to building a diverse and inclusive borough, underpinned by 4 core equality outcomes:
+Ensuring services are free of prejudice and that council services enable all to have equal opportunities to prosper and contribute to building a diverse and inclusive borough.